U.S. landlords, retailers play hardball as mall rent collections plunge

 “90% of the malls in this country won’t be here in year,” Crowe said.

-Gap Inc, one of Simon’s biggest tenants, said in April it would save about $115 million per month by ceasing paying rent for its stores in North America, many of which may not reopen even after the economy comes fully back on line.
+Gap Inc (GPS.N), one of Simon’s biggest tenants, said in April it would save about $115 million per month by ceasing paying rent for its stores in North America, many of which may not reopen even after the economy comes fully back on line.

 While many are genuinely just trying to find a way through the financial mess left by the shutdowns, landlords and sector analysts say some retail names with significant financial backing are simply seeking to use the crisis to force their interests.